kjhealy/kieranhealy.hugo/content/blog/zero-sum/index.markdown

 [^1]: Modulo some measurement decisions about how to determine when possession is turned over while the ball is in play.

+[^2]: [Here's an
+example](https://socviz.co/05-more-on-geoms.html#fig-ch-05-organdata-06) of a graph with a categorical measure on the y-axis, a continuous measure on the x-axis, and an additional categorical feature shown with color.